marijnh/Eloquent-JavaScript/06_object.md

 {{index "shared property"}}

 The "proto" rabbit acts as a container for the properties that are shared by all rabbits.
-An individual rabbit object, like the killer rabbit, contains properties that apply only to itself—in this case its type—and derives shared properties from its prototype.
+An individual rabbit object, like the black rabbit, contains properties that apply only to itself—in this case its type—and derives shared properties from its prototype.

 {{id classes}}